awslabs/aws-deployment-framework/docs/providers-guide.md

   >
   > By default, it will trigger on changes using the event triggered by
   > CodeCommit when an update to the repository took place.
+- *output_artifact_format* - *(String)* default CODE_ZIP
+  > The output artifact format.
+Values can be either CODEBUILD_CLONE_REF or CODE_ZIP.
+If unspecified, the default is CODE_ZIP.
+  > If you are using CODEBUILD_CLONE_REF, you need to ensure that the IAM role passed in via the *role* property has the CodeCommit:GitPull permission.
+  > NB: The CODEBUILD_CLONE_REF value can only be used by CodeBuild downstream actions.

 ### GitHub